Elliptic Curve Digital Signature Algorithm: Correctness of the recovery algorithm

 From the definition of $Q_A = d_A \times G$, this is Alice's public key.

 This shows that a correctly signed message will recover the correct public key, provided additional information was shared to uniquely calculate curve point $R = (x_1, y_1)$ from signature value r.

 Security

-In December 2010, a group calling itself fail0verflow announced recovery of the ECDSA private key used by Sony to sign software for the PlayStation 3 game console.
+In December 2010, a group calling itself fail0verflow announced the recovery of the ECDSA private key used by Sony to sign software for the PlayStation 3 game console.
 However, this attack only worked because Sony did not properly implement the algorithm, because $k$ was static instead of random.
 As pointed out in the Signature generation algorithm section above, this makes $d_A$ solvable, rendering the entire algorithm useless.

 On March 29, 2011, two researchers published an IACR paper demonstrating that it is possible to retrieve a TLS private key of a server using OpenSSL that authenticates with Elliptic Curves DSA over a binary field via a timing attack.
 The vulnerability was fixed in OpenSSL 1.0.0e.